 7. Not prepping your cloth diapers.

 Natural fiber (cotton, hemp, bamboo) diapers and inserts still have some of their natural oils in the fibers and need to be “prepped” before first use.
 This means washing (with detergent) and drying at least 3-5 times to remove all the oils.
 If you don’t prep your diapers, they won’t absorb properly and you’ll be disappointed in their performance.

 8. Having too few diapers.

 If your stash is too small, you’ll be stuck washing every day – and that will burn out the best of us eventually!
 Daily washing will also wear out your diapers faster.
-24 diapers is the usual recommended minimum number, but I like a few more with a newborn (they pee and poop A LOT!).
+24 diapers is the usual recommended minimum number, but I like a few more with a new born or young infant (they pee and poop A LOT!).
 If you’re starting with an older baby, you can probably get by with a few less.

 9. Not washing often enough.